 Sri Lanka has everything to offer worldwide travelers; from luxurious golden beaches, to tropical forests, to bustling cultural cities.
 We’ve listed below some of the popular sites and tours that past IVHQ volunteers have experienced while on the IVHQ Sri Lanka program.

 The IVHQ Sri Lanka program is based in and around Kandy, Sri Lanka’s spiritual hub.
 This diverse city is home to countless temples, museums, galleries, gardens and shopping centres.
 Below is a list of a few spots that are worth a visit.
-The Wild Elephant Conservation project is based in the Wasgamuwa National Park and the Rural Community Development is based in Hanguranketha and Dambulla.
+The Rural Community Development is based in Hanguranketha and Dambulla.

 Sri Lanka is world famous for its rare spices and herbs.
 For many Sri Lankan cooking buffs, using spices is a kind of expression of the island with all its wonderful surprises.
 Entrance to the New Ranweli Spice Garden is free, and a free tuk tuk ride to and from Kandy can be pre-arranged.
 Explore the grounds, learn about all the spices and herbs, and do your best to guess which is which.